cfpb/design-system/docs/pages/featured-content-modules.md

 layout: variation
 section: patterns
 status: Released
-description: "Featured content modules (FCMs) highlight one specific piece of content at the top of a page.
+description: Featured content modules (FCMs) highlight one specific piece of content.
 Content is featured temporarily and not a permanent part of the page.
-Content can be a video, link, or download.\r"
+  Content can be a video, link, or download.
 variation_groups:
   - variation_group_name: Standard featured content module
     variations: